SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 suggested edit reviews yourself**.
 Namely:

    1. Suggesting an edit on your own post and immediately accepting it.
-   2. Clicking "improve edit" on a suggested edit by your bot to short circuit the review process.
+   2. Clicking "Improve Edit" on an edit suggested by your bot to circumvent the review process.
-   3. Reviewing "approve" on a edit suggested by your bot.
+   3. Reviewing "Approve" on a edit suggested by your bot.

 2. Add an answer/question and wait until it gets sufficient votes.
 Here as well, **do not interact with the post in any way**, such as: